yieldlove/code-challenges-js/README.md

 #### Prebid.js Build

+A locally built Prebid.js with the provided `yieldloveBidAdapter.js` must be placed in the `resources` folder.

 Build Prebid.js locally and use the built Prebid.js to display ads.
-A locally built Prebid.js with the provided `yieldloveBidAdapter.js` must be placed in the `resources` folder.
+Rename the global from **pbjs** to **pbjsYLHH**.

 Please refer to **Build Prebid.js locally for tests** in the References section for more information.

 #### Yieldlove bid adapter

-Add the Yieldlove bid adapter into your local build.
+Add the Yieldlove bid adapter into your local prebid build.
 The provided `yieldloveBidAdapter.js` needs to be placed in the `modules` folder of prebid.

 The HTML page to display ads should be accessible via [test.yieldlove.com:20457/static](http://test.yieldlove.com:20457/static).